Maurice Suckling: Early life

 Maurice Suckling was born on 4 May 1726 in the rectory house in Barsham, Suffolk.
 His father was the Reverend Maurice Suckling and his mother Anne née Turner.
-Suckling's maternal grandfather was Sir Charles Turner, 1st Baronet, while his great-uncle was Sir Robert Walpole.
+Suckling's maternal grandfather was Sir Charles Turner, 1st Baronet, while his great-uncle was the prime minister, Sir Robert Walpole.
 Suckling lived in Barsham until the age of four when his father died.
-His mother then, along with his sister Catherine and brother William, moved the family to live at Beccles in the same county.
-Nothing is recorded of Suckling's childhood past this point apart from that he continued to live in Beccles.
+His mother then moved the family, which also included his sister Catherine and brother William, to Beccles in the same county.
+Nothing is known of Suckling's childhood past this point apart from that he continued to live in Beccles.

 Suckling's immediate family, as a single parent household, was not especially rich, and he did not receive a university education.
-These factors limited his career prospects, with the former meaning he could not join the British Army and the latter stopping him from following his father into the clergy.
-Suckling did however have the support of considerable patronage from the powerful Walpoles, and because of this he was able to find a place within the Royal Navy.
+These factors limited his career prospects, with the former meaning he could not become a British Army officer and the latter stopping him from following his father into the clergy.
+Suckling did however have the support of considerable patronage from the powerful Walpole, and because of this he was able to find a place within the Royal Navy.
 At the age of thirteen, on 25 November 1739, Suckling was appointed an ordinary seaman on board the 50-gun fourth-rate HMS Newcastle at Sheerness Dockyard.
-While some records suppose that he was supported in his joining of the navy by Captain George Townshend, another maternal relative, historian John Sugden says this was the doing of Walpole.
+While some records suppose that he was supported in his joining of the navy by another maternal relative, Captain George Townshend, the historian John Sugden says this was the doing of Walpole.
 Suckling's first patron within the navy was Captain Thomas Fox, the commanding officer of Newcastle.